Pros

 Just because you can pay off eligible Amex Gold purchases over time doesn’t mean you should.
 The APR for such purchases can be higher than the average among credit cards for people with good credit, which Amex Gold requires for approval.
 And even that average rate is way above what you want to be paying, especially while 0% APR credit cards are still available to people with good credit scores.

-You need a credit score of 700 or higher for good Amex Gold Card approval odds.
-You can check your latest credit score for free on WalletHub to see where you stand.
+You can check your latest credit score for free here on WalletHub to see where you stand.

 American Express Gold Card vs. The Competition

-There are lots of great credit cards out there offering extra rewards on travel and dining.
-So it’s worth seeing how the American Express Gold Card compares to some of its most popular competitors.
+While the Amex Gold Card can be well worth its annual fee, there are lots of great credit cards out there offering extra rewards on travel and dining.
+Before you apply, it’s a good idea to see how the American Express Gold Card compares to some of its most popular competitors.